sayedhfatimi/the-contemplative-path-posts/2025-09-17-trading-big-bags-liquidity-leverage-and-the-architecture-of-risk/post.md

 \text{Liquidation Buffer} \approx \dfrac{1}{\text{Leverage}}
 $$

 - At 20x, buffer ≈ 5%.
 - At 4x, buffer ≈ 25%.

 In crypto, where 5–10% swings occur routinely, 20x turns normal volatility into existential risk.
 Lower leverage is not conservatism — it is survival.
 It shifts liquidation from an everyday risk to a tail event.

 ### Liquidity as Ally (Worked Example)

-Liquidity isn’t a wall to smash through; it’s a current to ride.
+Liquidity isn't a wall to smash through; it's a current to ride.
 With size, your goal is to *minimize footprint* (price impact and signaling).
 A simple first-order model treats impact as proportional to the fraction of available depth you consume.
 If a venue has effective depth $ D $ (USD notional per 1\% move), then a market order of size $ Q $ produces an approximate impact of

 $$
 \Delta p \approx \frac{Q}{D}\times 1\% \quad \text{(price move from your own trading)}